 A journey through the literature of English country houses from the time of Thomas More to Oscar Wilde

-You should be comfortable doing this course if you enjoy reading and discussing literary texts in English.
-The course will give you a good foundation in analysing texts if you are thinking about studying English Literature.
-If you are already at degree level in English or another subject, this course could be a good supplement to your work.
-However, the course is made for everyone who loves country houses and great literature.
+This course is suitable for anyone who enjoys reading and discussing literary texts in English.
+It may also help those who are preparing for further study in English Literature, as it gives a good foundation in analysing texts.
+If you are already at degree level in English or another subject, this course could be a good supplement to your studies.
+Ultimately though, this course is suitable for anyone who loves country houses and great literature.